Safety and Security

 Your children, grandchildren, nieces, and nephews are with us several hours a day and nothing is more important to our teachers, coaches, and support staff than providing them with a positive and secure learning environment.

 In an effort to eliminate aggressive behaviors, school staffs work to promote an overall culture of respect and kindness.
 One of the areas where we work to accomplish this culture is through cooperation with the Hermiston Police Department, where School Resource Officers build positive relationships with students as a proactive way to monitor campus life.

 For the safety of staff and students, the Hermiston School District has both a Security Operations Plan and Emergency Response Procedures in place.
 These detail how we respond to emergencies.
-Our schools practice evacuation and lock-down drills on a regular basis so students and staff will be prepared when a real emergency happens.
+Our schools practice evacuation and lock-down drills on a regular basis, which is outlined in board policy; so, students and staff will be prepared when a real emergency happens.
 In addition to these regular and frequent drills, the district has worked with the Hermiston Police Department and Umatilla County Emergency Management to conduct annual security exercises to further improve our emergency procedures.
 Lastly, the district has worked with the Hermiston Police Department to identify safety and security vulnerabilities—this resulted in the development of a Security Assessment completed in the Spring of 2018.